Bear claw necklace from the Paul Dyck Plains Indian Buffalo Culture Collection

 This stunning necklace from the Central Plains dates to circa 1860 and is made of otter hide, grizzly bear claws, glass beads, abalone shell, red ochre, and porcupine quills.
-It is one of more than eighty objects from the Paul Dyck Plains Indian Buffalo Culture Collection now on exhibit in the lower level of the Buffalo Bill Center of the West’s Plains Indian Museum—in new gallery space dedicated solely to this significant collection’s display.
+It is one of the significant objects from our Plains Indian Museum’s incredible Paul Dyck Plains Indian Buffalo Culture Collection.

-Emma Hansen, Curator of the Plains Indian Museum at the time of collection’s acquisition and now Curator Emerita and Senior Scholar, notes, “In addition to their intrinsic artistry and creativity, the works in this collection are powerful expressions by Plains Native artists of their cultural knowledge and understandings, values and traditions, biographical and historical experiences, and a spirituality that guides all aspects of life.”
+Emma Hansen, Curator of the Plains Indian Museum at the time of collection’s acquisition, notee, “In addition to their intrinsic artistry and creativity, the works in this collection are powerful expressions by Plains Native artists of their cultural knowledge and understandings, values and traditions, biographical and historical experiences, and a spirituality that guides all aspects of life.”

 All objects in the Paul Dyck Plains Indian Buffalo Culture Collection were acquired through the generosity of the Dyck family and additional gifts of the Nielson Family and the Estate of Margaret S. Coe.
 The Wyoming Humanities Council, the Margaret A. Cargill Foundation, and Deborah and Rusty Rokita supported the creation of the Paul Dyck Plains Indian Buffalo Culture Gallery.

 Bear claw necklace, Central Plains, ca. 1860.
 Otter hide, grizzly bear claws, glass beads, abalone shells, red ochre, porcupine quills.
 NA.203.1585